darwinbeing/HPServerPSUHack/README.md

 ![alt text][image23]

 Assuming the default Output is 12.32V.
-There are two methods to avoid triggering the OVP, one is to add a resistor in parallel with the 01B resistor, the other is to modify the firmware of the MCU(dsPIC33FJ64GS606).
+There are two approaches to prevent the OVP (Over Voltage Protection) from being triggered, one is to add a resistor in parallel with the 01B resistor, the other is to modify the firmware of the MCU(dsPIC33FJ64GS606).
 $$\frac{R_{p1}}{R_{p1}+39.2+10+4420}{\ast}V_{out}=0.58,\ R_{p1}=\frac{R_1{\ast}220}{R_1+220}$$
 $$\frac{1}{1+3.92}{\ast}12.32=\frac{R_{p2}}{R_{p2}+3.92}{\ast}V_{out},\ R_{p2}=\frac{R_2{\ast}1}{R_2+1}$$
 $$If \ V_{out}=14.06V,\ R_1{\approx}1.54Kohms,\ R_2{\approx}5.64Kohms$$